michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.4.0 =
+- Added the `Interval for Removing Expired Caches` option.
 - Added the default unit options.
+- Fixed a bug that expired caches were not cleared automatically.
 - Fixed a bug that the custom data base tables did not have the proper character set and collation.

 = 3.3.6 - 01/14/2016 =